 Chair: Susan Vitaz White

 This networking and mentoring program runs from September through May.
 Groups are formed based on preferences such as breakfast, lunch, or cocktail hour, and geographic location.
 Group members are diverse, ranging from law students to experienced professionals.

 Professional Development and CLE Committee

 Chair and Liaison to the CMBA Staff: Kami Brauer

 The Professional Development & CLE Committee will focus on programming designed to advocate on behalf of women lawyers and to develop and enhance leadership skills within the law firm environment and other legal work environments, and in the community at large.
 Proceeds from the CLE Program, excluding the December program, remain with the Section.

 The Committee is in the process of arranging various other programs to be announced later.

 Four or five members needed to help secure speakers, plan programs, and attend/coordinate some of the programs.
 While the programs are held throughout the year, members should be ready to dive in immediately, as the committee’s activities primarily occur during the first few months of the bar year.

-The Women in Law Section holds meetings at the CMBA at Noon on the first Wednesday of every month, excluding July and December.
-Lunch is free for members.
+The Women in Law Section holds meetings at the CMBA at Noon on the first Wednesday of every month.
 These meetings are intended as an opportunity for networking, mentoring, and becoming more involved with the Section.
-Meetings typically end at 1:00, or may be scheduled to run a little longer if accompanied with CLE.
+Meetings typically end at 1:00, or may be scheduled to run longer if accompanied with CLE.
 Minutes are posted to keep those who are unable to attend informed.
 Section Members, and anyone considering membership, are welcome to attend!

 If you are not receiving emails about monthly meetings and other events, your email system may be blocking these messages.
 Please check whether you can add contacts to prevent this from occurring, or consider asking CMBA to use your personal email address.
 You can also join our LinkedIn group, check Communities, and check this website for updates.